H-1B Visa .NET Developer Jobs

 Can I switch .NET Developer jobs while on H-1B status?

 Yes.
-Under the H-1B portability rules established by AC21, you can start working for a new employer once they file an H-1B transfer petition on your behalf, as long as your previous petition was approved and you've been in valid H-1B status for at least 180 days.
-The new petition must describe a specialty occupation role comparable to your current one.
+Under the H-1B portability rules established by AC21, you can start working for a new employer as soon as they file an H-1B transfer petition on your behalf.
+The new petition must describe a specialty occupation role comparable to your current one, and you must be maintaining valid H-1B status at the time of filing.

 Does remote work affect my H-1B if I'm a .NET Developer?